 KING ANIMAL (2012)

 Another highly anticipated drop was released by Soundgarden in 2012 when they put out King Animal.
-It was the sixth studio album by the band and first since 1996.
-The album received great reviews and sparked a huge comeback in the band's following.
-The first track, "Been Away Too Long" was an instant classic and gave the listeners chills as it literally incensed the emotion that was felt from their thirteen year hiatus.
-This would sadly be the bands last album before Chris Cornell's untimely death.
+It was the sixth studio album by the band and the first since 1996.
+The album received great reviews and sparked a massive comeback in the band's following.
+The first track, "Been Away Too Long," was an instant classic and gave the listeners chills as it incensed the emotion felt from their thirteen-year hiatus.
+This would sadly be the band's last album before Chris Cornell's untimely death.
 The album was a cross between Down on The Upside and SuperUnknown.

-Dystopia marked the fifteenth studio album release by the colossal thrash metal giants.
-Keeping true to form, this album was an absolute smash hit.
+Dystopia marked the fifteenth studio album released by the colossal thrash metal giants.
+Staying true to form, this album was an absolute smash hit.
 The band won a Grammy Award in 2017 for best metal performance on the title track "Dystopia."
 The album debuted at #3 on the Billboard Top 200 during its first week and sold 48,000 copies.
-It marked the band's second highest domestic release all-time behind Countdown to Extinction which reached #2.
-Not bad for the metal band that is nearing it's fifth decade of existence.
+It marked the band's second-highest domestic release all-time behind Countdown to Extinction, which reached #2.
+Not bad for the metal band that is nearing its fifth decade of existence.

 WORSHIP MUSIC (2011)

 This was the tenth studio album for the New York thrashers.
-It also marked the return of original front man Joey Belladonna.
+It also marked the return of original frontman Joey Belladonna.
 This album was an absolute masterpiece and had the classic Anthrax thrash metal persona.
-It debuted at #12 on the Billboard Top 200 while some media critics rated it their best album since Persistence of Time which was released way back in 1990.
+It debuted at #12 on the Billboard Top 200, while some media critics rated it their best album since Persistence of Time, which was released way back in 1990.
 It featured the original lineup and also included Rob Caggiano on guitars.
-Top tracks from the album include "Fight em Till You Can't", "In the End", and "Im Alive."
+Top tracks from the album have "Fight 'em Till You Can't," "In the End," and "I'm Alive."

 HAIL TO THE KING (2013)

 This marked the sixth studio album for one of the top metal bands of the past two decades.
-AX7 burst onto the scene in the late nineties and became a group with major star power moving forward.
+AX7 burst onto the scene in the late nineties and became a group with significant star power moving forward.
 The album debuted at #1 on the Billboard Top 200 while selling 159,000 copies its first week.
-The album was more of a traditional metal style drawing comparisons to Metallica, Iron Maiden and Pantera.
-The song writing was definitely more advanced.
-Definitely a must listen for any die hard metal fan and a no brainer for the best of the decade.
+The album was more of a traditional metal style, drawing comparisons to Metallica, Iron Maiden, and Pantera.
+The songwriting was more advanced—a must-listen for any die-hard metal fan and a no brainer for the best of the decade.

 FEAR INOCULUM (2019)

-The long awaited arrival of Tool's next album finally came in 2019.
-This was 13 years in the making and the results were astounding.
-The third album produced by the band in a row to debuted at #1 on the Billboard Top 200.
-Selling 270,000 copies in its first week which shattered their previous record.
-Oh and finally receiving not one but TWO Grammy nominations for Best Rock Song and Best Rock Performance.
+The long-awaited arrival of Tool's next album finally came in 2019.
+This was 13 years in the making, and the results were astounding.
+The third album produced by the band in a row debuted at #1 on the Billboard Top 200.
+Selling 270,000 copies in its first week, which shattered their previous record.
+Oh, and finally receiving not one but TWO Grammy nominations for Best Rock Song and Best Rock Performance.
 Stone cold mortal lock.

 BOOK OF SOULS (2015)

-No list would be complete without Iron Maiden one of the pioneers of heavy metal.
-The album debuted at #4 on the Billboard Top 200 receiving ultra positive reviews.
-It was also their first double studio album and became the bands longest full feature album ever.
-The song "Tears of a Clown" is based on actor Robin Williams battle with depression and subsequent suicide.
-A powerful album with classic Maiden gallops as well as some new wrinkles that contained some drop d tuning.
-Overall an excellent album and smash of the 2010's.
+No list would be complete without Iron Maiden, one of the pioneers of heavy metal.
+The album debuted at #4 on the Billboard Top 200, receiving ultra-positive reviews.
+It was also their first double studio album and became the band's longest full feature album ever.
+The song "Tears of a Clown" is based on actor Robin Williams's battle with depression and subsequent suicide.
+It was a powerful album with classic Maiden gallops and some new wrinkles that contained some drop d tuning: overall an excellent album and smash of the 2010s.

-Ghost has been one of the best metal bands of the decade and their third studio album was the crème de le crème.
+Ghost has been one of the best metal bands of the decade, and their third studio album was the crème de la crème.
 It charted at #8 on the Billboard Top 200 and cemented the band at the top of the spectrum that year.
-Not only did the album score well, but it also received rave reviews for its power and energy.
-Definitely the heaviest album for the band up until that point and louder than ever.
+Not only did the album score well, but it also received rave reviews for its power and energy—definitely the heaviest album for the band up until that point and louder than ever.
 The album won the Grammy Award for Best Hard Rock/Heavy Metal Album of 2015.
 No more needs to be said.

 WE ARE NOT YOUR KIND

 Can you say WOW!!!
-An album that truly puts Slipknot on the map with the big boys.
-Was never a huge fan of the band but their last few albums have progressively improved and this was an absolute beast.
-Corey Taylor is one of the top front men in metal today and his song writing has become elite.
-The album debuted at #1 on the Billboard Top 200 selling 102,000 copies (third most ever by the band) for a debut.
-Definitely the most experimental album of the bands history and finally one that belongs at the top.
+An album that genuinely puts Slipknot on the map with the big boys.
+I was never a massive fan of the band, but their last few albums have progressively improved, and this was an absolute beast.
+Corey Taylor is one of the top frontmen in metal today, and his songwriting has become elite.
+The album debuted at #1 on the Billboard Top 200, selling 102,000 copies (third-most ever by the band) for a debut.
+The most experimental album of the band's history and finally one that belongs at the top.

-This was the fifth studio album by the band and first to not include "The Rev" who had recently passed away.
-It featured Mike Portnoy (Dream Theater) on drums and was the only one of his short stint with the band.
+This was the fifth studio album by the band and the first to not include "The Rev," who had recently passed away.
+It featured Mike Portnoy (Dream Theater) on drums and was the only one of his short stint.
 Nightmare quickly debuted at #1 and has since been certified gold.
-It was an incredible album and a toast to one of the true giants on drums that had tragically went away far too soon.
-Excellent sound and must have addition for the 2010's collection.
-In my opinion this is the best overall album by Avenged even though City of Evil gets more credit.
+It was an incredible album, and a toast to one of the true giants on drums that had tragically went away far too soon.
+Excellent sound and must-have addition for the 2010's collection.
+In my opinion, this is the best overall album by Avenged, even though the City of Evil gets more credit.